• Shri Abhishek Dev, IAS, Chairman, APEDA was the Chief Guest and inaugurated 3rd International Conference on Responsible Packaging i.e RESPack24.

-• Shri Rajani Ranjan Rashmi, IAS Retired, Former Chief Secretary of Manipur , Distinguished Fellow of TERI was the Guest of Honour for RESPack-2023.
+• Shri Rajani Ranjan Rashmi, IAS ( RTD), Former Chief Secretary, Manipur and Distinguished Fellow, TERI was Guest of Honour.

 Material Recycling the voice of India Recycling Industry Dec 2020 – Jan 2021